labgem/microscope-user-doc/docs/content/mage/info.rst

 Gene compositional features
 ---------------------------

-This section gives the different compositional features of the studied gene, determined by ??.
+This section gives the different compositional features of the studied gene, determined by GenProtFeat.

 .. image:: img/gene.png